 Anyone with a parking ticket can leave and re-enter the parking area without paying again.
 Those without parking tickets can pay on the day for one-time access with no re-entry.
 Please buy tickets ahead of time to make the process smoother for everyone.

-There is a shuttle bus (10-15 minutes) from the venue to the parking lot that runs the entire event until 22:00 PM Monday night.
+There is a shuttle bus (about 20 minutes) from the venue to the parking lot that runs the entire event until 22:00 PM Monday night.

 And this goes without saying, but of course do not drink and drive after the event finishes.
 Please take care of both yourself and the lives of those travelling with you.